 LinkedIn: Fully Remote, Hybrid-Enabled

 While LinkedIn initially expected all its employees would return to work at least 50% of the time as per a return-to-work policy cited in October 2020, they rolled back plans in July 2021 due to the increasing number of cases in the US.

 In light of the new threat brought by the Delta variant, many companies are adjusting their back-to-office plan to hybrid working.
 As one of them, LinkedIn has embraced the idea and tested a new hybrid work model in their offices around the globe.
 They've been leveraging analytics data to learn how people have used the space or what they have been doing in the office.
-These insights enable LinkedIn to redefine their measurement of workplace success while improving their employee experiences as a whole.
+These insights enable LinkedIn to redefine its measurement of workplace success while improving its employee experiences as a whole.